XanderDJ/Twitch_ChatBot/README.md

 Bot uses a state to keep certain data.
 Whatever you toggled will be remembered if bot closed normally before.

 #Tracking
 Bot now tracks all misspelled emotes and stores them every 10 minutes in a mongodb.
-Which means the bot now requires you to have mongodb installed and running on your computer.
-(This is not a desired thing and I might change it later on if somebody were to ever use this repository.)
+This functionality is implemented in commands.py and can be removed if there is no desire to track these stats.

 # Usage
 ```python